Kethu Viswanatha Reddy: Life and career

 Kethu Viswanatha Reddy was a writer whose works have been translated into modern Indian languages such as Hindi, Bengali, Kannada, Malayalam, as well as into English and Russian.

 Reddy worked many variations on the theme of rural transformation in southern Andhra Pradesh, including its famines, factions, and industrialization.
 His first short story Anaadivaallu was published the journal Savyasaachi.

 Kethu Viswanatha Reddy Kathalu (1998 – 2003), Japthu, and Ichhagni are among his best-known collections of short stories.
 His novels include Verlu and Bodhi, while his essays were collected in Dristi and Deepadaarulu.
 His six books Kethu Viswanatha Reddy kathalu, Kethu Viswanatha Reddy kathalu 2, Parichayam, Patrikeyam, Sangamam, and Mana Kodavatiganti were released on the occasion of his AVKF life-time achievement award in January 2009.
 He had also edited the collections of Kodavatiganti Kutumba Rao's writings.
 He received a Ph.D degree for his research work Kadapa jilla graama namaala charitra (The history of village names of Kadapa district).
 A related book, voollu, pearlu, was published later.

-Reddy received awards from various organisations including the Central Sahitya Academy (New Delhi), Bhartiya Bhasa Parishad (Calcutta), Telugu University (Hyderabad).
-Other awards includ the Raavi Shastry Award for literature and the Best Teacher Award for University teachers from the Government of Andhra Pradesh.
+Reddy received awards from various organisations including the Central Sahitya Academy (New Delhi), Bhartiya Bhasa Parishad (Calcutta), and Telugu University (Hyderabad).
+Other awards include the Raavi Shastry Award for Literature and the Best Teacher Award for University Teachers from the Government of Andhra Pradesh.

 Reddy retired as director of Dr. B. R. Ambedkar Open University.
 Dr. Reddy held responsibilities such as the chief editor of ‘Eebhoomi’, the Telugu socio-political weekly managed by film producer sri CC Reddy.

 Kethu Viswanatha Reddy died in Ongole on 22 May 2023, at the age of 83.